optakt/optakt.github.io/content/flare/consensus.md

 At the beginning of the nomination phase, a node randomly votes for a statement on a ledger version it receives from another node in the network.
 The nodes cast out their nomination votes via messages to their peers, as well as the nominations of their peers, meaning separate federated votes are batched together.
-Voting against a value is not defined and a node can nominate as many statements as it likes so after the FBA process is run on each node, a nominee is confirmed and it becomes a _candidate_.
+Voting against a value is not defined and a node can nominate as many statements as it likes so after the FBA process is run on each node, a nominee is confirmed, and it becomes a _candidate_.

 The nomination may produce multiple confirmable candidates, so SCP requires the application layer to supply some method for combining them into a single composite, with the only requirement for this method to be deterministic.